 The public rarely sees people with a disability featured in popular media, leading a group of disability-focused organizations from Canada and the United States to publish an open letter calling on the media to be more inclusive of people with disabilities.
 Launching on International Day of Persons with Disabilities, Tuesday, December 3, the campaign aims to change how people see disability by changing what they see in popular media.
 Currently, fewer than 3% of characters on North American television have disabilities and of these, 95% are played by able-bodied actors.

 This professional campaign titled 'Visibility for Disability' was published in Canada in December, 2019.
 It was created for the brand: Calgary Society for Person with Disabilities, by ad agency: Wax.
 This Integrated medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 3 years ago.
+It was submitted almost 4 years ago.

 Advertising Agency: Wax, Canada